Accretion tori around rotating neutron stars II: Oscillations and precessions: Approximate relations

 \subsubsection{Geodesic limit vs. limit of cusp torus}

 Choosing $\mathcal{T} = 1$, our formula provides the value of the vertical precession frequency for a free test particle.
 Selecting

 we can describe the vertical precession of a cusp torus.
-The $\mathcal{T}$ function takes values very close to 1.
-The exact values are illustrated in Figure~\ref{figure:cakesandfits}g while a comparison between the (exact) mode frequencies and the approximate relation is shown in Figure~\ref{figure:cakesandfits}h assuming very slowly rotating stars.
-A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Figure \ref{vertm1aprox}).
+The specific $\mathcal{T}$ function takes values very close to 1.
+The exact values are illustrated in Fig.~\ref{figure:cakesandfits}g while a comparison between the (exact) mode frequencies and the approximate relation is shown in Fig.~\ref{figure:cakesandfits}h assuming very slowly rotating stars.
+A thorough comparison between the outcomes of the exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Fig.~\ref{vertm1aprox}).